-The nice thing about a site like YouTube is that it makes it cheap to produce a viral commercial because all you have to do is have a video recorder, simple editing software and you are in business.
+The nice thing about a site like YouTube is that it makes it cheap to produce a viral commercial.
+All you have to have is a video recorder and simple editing software, and you are in business!

 Idea #3: Create an unforgettable promotional gimmick

-The reason this idea took off is because the bands supported a great cause, were fairly inexpensive and simple for people to wear.
+The reason this idea took off is because the bands supported a great cause and were fairly inexpensive and simple for people to wear.

 The bands also tapped into the deep human emotion of wanting to belong.
 People who wore the bands and saw other people wearing the bands felt proud of the cause they were supporting together.

 Clothing items are probably one of the most popular ways to create a viral promotional gimmick for your start up.

 The reason this is true is because people like to express themselves and stand out, so if you have a unique t-shirt with a unique saying on it, people will scramble to get one.
 And once people start wearing your t-shirt or hat, they then become a walking advertisement for you!

 For example, walk around San Francisco long enough, and you’re bound to see someone wearing a t-shirt from the online company Zaarly.

 Idea #4: Communicate to your customers in unexpected ways